Mr6MJT/XSSLab/README.md

 XSSLab is a vulnerable website <b> coded by Mr MJT </b>

-You can practice finding and exploiting Cross Site Scripting vulnerability [XSS] in this Lab in order to improve your hacking skills.
+You can practice finding and exploiting Cross Site Scripting vulnerability [XSS] in this Lab,In order to improve your hacking skills.

 # How It works..?